matsdreyer/deadlynib-ui/README.md

 # deadlynib ui
-Nib Ui is an external ElvUI plugin.
+deadlynib ui is an external ElvUI plugin.